kw7oe/kw7oe.github.io/content/posts/blue-green-deployment.md

 # continue here...
 ```

 We are done right?
 Not quite.
-If we go into our instance and check with
+If we run our deploy script and go into our
-`lsof` _(list open file description)_:
+server and check with `lsof` _(list open file description)_:

 ```bash
 $ lsof -i :5000